-When you're creating a competitive benefits plan for employees, good healthcare options should be a top priority.
-In addition to health, dental and vision insurance, many employers choose to offer employees supplemental tax-free accounts that can be used to pay for medical costs, such as flexible spending accounts (FSA), health reimbursement accounts (HRA) and health savings accounts (HSA).
+When you’re creating a competitive benefits plan for employees, good healthcare options should be a top priority.
+In addition to health, dental and vision insurance, many employers choose to offer employees supplemental tax-free accounts that can be used to pay for medical costs.
 Although the purposes of these accounts are similar, there are a few key distinctions that will determine which one is right for your company.

-A healthcare flexible spending account, also known as a flexible spending arrangement, is a type of savings account that is set up by employers for employees.
-These accounts are funded by employees through untaxed employee income contributions (up to $2,750 per year) and can be used to pay for qualifying medical, dental, or vision expenses for themselves, their spouse, and eligible dependents.
+A healthcare flexible spending account, also known as a flexible spending arrangement, is a type of savings account employers can set up for employees.
+These accounts are funded by employees through untaxed employee income contributions (up to $2,850 per year) and can be used to pay for qualifying medical, dental or vision expenses for themselves, their spouse and eligible dependents.
 The funds are relatively easy to access through a debit card.

 Zane Dalal, executive vice president at Benefit Programs Administration, said that several different treatments, benefits and costs are considered qualifying expenses for today’s flexible spending accounts.

 “FSA money can be used for acupuncture treatments, dental implants and even supplements if you receive a prescription from your doctor,” Dalal told Business News Daily.
 “Additionally, [it can be used to pay for medical costs that] insurance might not cover, like over-the-counter prescriptions, vaccines for travel or specific diagnostic tests.
 Some costs require reimbursement, like the purchase of frames for corrective glasses.”